Espionage: Espionage law in the United States

 In the United States, it is covered by the Espionage Act of 1917.
 The risks of espionage vary.
 A spy violating the host country's laws may be deported, imprisoned, or even executed.
 A spy violating its own country's laws can be imprisoned for espionage or/and treason (which in the United States and some other jurisdictions can only occur if they take up arms or aids the enemy against their own country during wartime), or even executed, as the Rosenbergs were.
 For example, when Aldrich Ames handed a stack of dossiers of U.S. Central Intelligence Agency (CIA) agents in the Eastern Bloc to his KGB-officer "handler", the KGB "rolled up" several networks, and at least ten people were secretly shot.
 When Ames was arrested by the U.S. Federal Bureau of Investigation (FBI), he faced life in prison; his contact, who had diplomatic immunity, was declared persona non grata and taken to the airport.
 Ames' wife was threatened with life imprisonment if her husband did not cooperate; he did, and she was given a five-year sentence.
 Hugh Francis Redmond, a CIA officer in China, spent nineteen years in a Chinese prison for espionage—and died there—as he was operating without diplomatic cover and immunity.

 In United States law, treason, espionage, and spying are separate crimes.
 Treason and espionage have graduated punishment levels.

 The United States in World War I passed the Espionage Act of 1917.
 Over the years, many spies, such as the Soble spy ring, Robert Lee Johnson, the Rosenberg ring, Aldrich Hazen Ames, Robert Philip Hanssen, Jonathan Pollard, John Anthony Walker, James Hall III, and others have been prosecuted under this law.

 In modern times, many people convicted of espionage have been given penal sentences rather than execution.
-For example, Aldrich Hazen Ames is an American CIA analyst, turned KGB mole, who was convicted of espionage in 1994; he is serving a life sentence without the possibility of parole in the high-security Allenwood U.S. Penitentiary.
+For example, Aldrich Hazen Ames was an American CIA analyst, turned KGB mole, who was convicted of espionage in 1994; he served a life sentence without the possibility of parole in the high-security Allenwood U.S. Penitentiary, before dying in 2026.
 Ames was formerly a 31-year CIA counterintelligence officer and analyst who committed espionage against his country by spying for the Soviet Union and Russia.
 So far as it is known, Ames compromised the second-largest number of CIA agents, second only to Robert Hanssen, who also served a prison sentence until his death in 2023.